astew168/survive-the-night/README.md

 # survive-the-night
-A text base choose your own adventure game that tests your knowledge of Python
+A text based choose your own adventure game that tests your knowledge of Python